-Plan for serious illness in advance and make sure your voice is heard.
+Plan for serious illness in advance and make sure you and your family are optimally prepared and protected.

 your values and future healthcare options